data-miner00/book/contents/web-dev/setting-up-react-with-typescript-esbuild.md

 Successfully created .eslintrc.yml file in C:\Users\my-project
 ```

 Select `No` when prompted to install the dependencies as I presume that it will use NPM to install and generate a `package.lock.json` file which in my case I am using Pnpm.
-Install the dependencies seperately.
+Install the dependencies separately.

 ```
 pnpm i -D eslint-plugin-react@latest eslint-config-standard-with-typescript@latest @typescript-eslint/eslint-plugin@^5.0.0 eslint@^8.0.1 eslint-plugin-import@^2.25.2 eslint-plugin-n@^15.0.0 eslint-plugin-promise@^6.0.0 @typescript-eslint/parser